 Sometimes, water heaters fail quickly.
-Other times, though, there will be signs that your water heater is about to give out.
+Other times, though, there will be signs that your water heater is about to give out and it’s time for water heater repair.
 If you take note of these, you can avoid inconvenient and annoying problems with your hot water.

-Not sure if your water heater is working properly.
+Not sure if your water heater is working properly?
 We’d be happy to take a look.
 If you see these signs or symptoms, call Turner’s Service Co and we will come out and see what’s going wrong.
+Schedule an appointment today!